BDC Hamburger Icon

 The initial three habits of Covey’s management training take you from dependence to independence.
 The first habit calls on managers to be proactive, rather than reactive, and to take control of their environment.
 Instead of dealing with problems as they arise, managers should figure out how to lead their teams in a way that minimizes opportunities for disruption.

-The second habit requires managers to think of the future, always keeping in mind the desired outcome.
+The second habit requires managers to think of the future — always keeping in mind the desired outcome.
 With this sense of direction, they can cut out distractions and unnecessary tasks to lead their team to achieve the ultimate goal.
-The third habit means that managers must not forget to manage themselves, implementing activities that accomplish the second habit.
+The third habit means that managers must not forget to manage themselves — implementing activities that accomplish the second habit.
 By allowing for self-care and self-improvement, managers will understand the significance of each habit and establish credibility with their team.

 Become interdependent.

-To be successful at interdependence, you must communicate well with others to develop positive relationships, as the fifth habit means you try to understand others before you get them to understand you.
+To be successful at interdependence, you must communicate well with others to develop positive relationships; the fifth habit means you try to understand others before you get them to understand you.
 Conversations are not battles to be won or lost.
 Implement healthy communication habits that reduce blame and encourage generous listening.
 The sixth habit says everyone should work together to achieve mutual goals.

 Continuously strive to improve yourself.